 Insights from the experts.

-Director of Functional Safety Services
+by: Brian Bailey, Director of Functional Safety Services

 Everyone in an oil and gas facility understands that safety is the highest priority, yet even with regulatory mandates and safety standards there is still room for improvement.